MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-lineage-view-edit.md

 ## Symptoms

-When opening a Dataflow Gen2 from within the Lineage view of the workspace, clicking the edit button for a Dataflow Gen2 takes you to the Dataflow Gen1 experience where the Output destination entry point and other functionality is not available.
+When opening a Dataflow Gen2 from within the Lineage view of the workspace, selecting the edit button for a Dataflow Gen2 takes you to the Dataflow Gen1 experience where the Output destination entry point and other functionality is not available.

 ## Solutions and workarounds